Credit reporting policy

 In offering and enabling services to you, Powershop may collect and hold credit information about you.
 We may collect credit-eligibility information from credit reporting bodies from time to time.
 The credit-related information Powershop usually collects and holds includes:

-- identification information such as your name and addresses, date of birth, occupation, name of your employer and your driver’s licence number;
+identification information such as your name and addresses, date of birth, occupation, name of your employer and your driver’s license number;

 We may collect the above information: